Joe Torre

-Torre's lengthy and distinguished career in MLB began as a player in 1960 with the Milwaukee Braves, as a catcher, first baseman and third baseman.
-He also played for the St. Louis Cardinals and New York Mets until becoming a manager in 1977, when he briefly served as the Mets' player-manager.
-His managerial career covered 29 seasons, including tenures with the same three clubs for which he played, and the Yankees and Los Angeles Dodgers, until 2010.
-From 1984 to 1989, he served as a television color commentator for the California Angels and NBC.
+Torre's professional baseball career began as a player in 1960 with the Milwaukee Braves, as a catcher and first baseman.
+He also played for the St. Louis Cardinals (for whom he played primarily third base) and the New York Mets, until becoming a manager in 1977, when he briefly served as the Mets' player-manager before retiring as a player.
+His managerial career covered 29 seasons, including tenures with the same three clubs for which he had played, and also stints with the Yankees and the Los Angeles Dodgers, until 2010.
+From 1984 to 1989, he served as a television color commentator for the California Angels and for NBC.
 After retiring as a manager, he accepted a role assisting the Commissioner as the executive vice president of baseball operations.

 A nine-time All-Star, Torre won the 1971 National League (NL) Most Valuable Player (MVP) Award after leading the major leagues in batting average, hits, and runs batted in.
-After qualifying for the playoffs just once while managing the Mets, Braves, and Cardinals, Torre's greatest success came as manager of the Yankees.
-His clubs compiled a .605 regular-season winning percentage and made the playoffs every year, winning four World Series titles, six American League (AL) pennants, and ten AL East division titles.
+After qualifying for the playoffs just once while managing the Mets, Braves, and Cardinals (leading the Braves to the 1982 NL West title, before losing in the NLCS), Torre's greatest success came as manager of the Yankees.
+His Yankee clubs compiled a .605 regular-season winning percentage and made the playoffs every year, winning four World Series titles, six AL pennants, and ten AL East division titles.
 In 1996 and 1998, he was the AL Manager of the Year.
-He also won two NL West division titles with the Dodgers for a total of 13 division titles.
+He also won two NL West division titles with the Dodgers, for a total of 13 division titles.
 In 2014, Torre was elected to the National Baseball Hall of Fame.

 Early life

-Joseph Paul Torre was born July 18, 1940, in Brooklyn, New York.
-He is the youngest of five children, two girls and three boys of Italian immigrants Joe Sr., a plainclothes officer in the New York City Police Department, and Margaret.
+Joseph Paul Torre Jr. was born July 18, 1940, in Brooklyn, New York City, New York, to Italian immigrants Margaret and Joseph Sr., a plainclothes officer in the New York City Police Department.
+He was the youngest of five children, with two brothers, Frank (who also went on to play in the Major Leagues) and Rocco, and two sisters, Rae and Marguerite.
 Torre was raised in the Marine Park neighborhood of Brooklyn.
-His siblings; two older brothers, Frank and Rocco, and sisters, Sr. Marguerite.
-Torre grew up a New York Giants fan.
-Joe Sr. abused Margaret until Torre was 13 years old when Torre's brother, Frank, convinced their father to move out.
-They would later divorce.
+Torre's father Joseph abused Margaret until Torre was 13 years old, when Torre's brother Frank convinced their father to move out.
+The couple would later divorce.

 Torre played baseball at Saint Francis Prep and in the All-American Amateur Baseball Association for the Brooklyn Cadets.
-Heavyset as a teenager, Torre was not considered a viable professional prospect until he converted to catcher on the advice of his brother, Frank.
+Heavyset as a teenager, Torre was not considered a viable professional prospect until he converted to catcher on the advice of his brother Frank.
 Torre worked briefly at the American Stock Exchange after high school.

-Playing career
+Professional playing career

+Minor leagues

+Torre followed in his brother Frank's footsteps when he was signed by the Milwaukee Braves as an amateur free agent in 1959.
+In his first season in the minor leagues with the Class C Eau Claire Braves, he won the 1960 Northern League batting championship with a .344 batting average.